acconeer/acconeer-python-exploration/README.md

 #### Dependencies

-If you have PyQt4 installed, it might conflict with PyQt5.
+If you have a version of PyQt installed, it might conflict with PySide6.
 If this is the case for you, we recommend using virtual environments to separate the two installations.

 To run the GUI on Ubuntu 20.04, `libxcb-xinerama0-dev` needs to be installed:
 ```